 To maximize your time, take the 1 ½ hour guided tram tour (runs 3 times/day).
 Or simply ride the wagon over to the Farm Barn’s Children’s Farmyard, which houses newborn animals and educational programming for kids and families.

-VISIT: ECHO, Leahy Center for Lake Champlain.
-An aquarium and science center right on the waterfront, ECHO is stocked with hands-on learning centers, games, and glass tanks filled with “lots of sturgeon,” according to a local.
+ECHO, an aquarium and science center right on the waterfront, is stocked with hands-on learning centers, games, and glass tanks filled with “lots of sturgeon.”
 Mostly for kids, adults can relax while little ones crawl through the newest exhibit, Champ Lane.
 Open daily 10-5, $11.50 adults, $10.50 kids.

-STROLL: Church Street Pedestrian Mall/BCA (Burlington City Arts).
-The “Centerpiece of Burlington,” you’ll find lots of shops, restaurants and art galleries – and of course, buskers strumming and singing for their dollars.
+The Church Street Pedestrian Mall is the “Centerpiece of Burlington.”
+There are lots of shops, restaurants and art galleries.
+And of course, buskers strumming and singing for their dollars.

 My favorite, of course, is the Crow Bookshop, which has been at this location for 20 years.

 As you wander, be sure to step into BCA (Burlington City Arts), with three galleries on 4 floors.
 There’s always something new – art is contemporary, some bordering the provocative.
 BCA also offers classes – in photography, digital arts and clay and print art.

 Breweries in Burlington VT